For Faculty

 UNC faculty can affiliate with BBSP by taking the following steps.
 Please note that you must have an appointment or affiliation with one of our PhD programs in order to mentor students in your lab.
 If you are not automatically part of a PhD program based on your departmental appointment, you may reach out to the Directors of Graduate Studies of programs of interest to inquire about their affiliation process.
 If you have questions about this process, you can contact Dave McDonald, PhD (david.mcdonald@unc.edu), the Director of BBSP.

-- Fill out our Affiliation Form: We ask for signatures from your department and the department/center that will manage your grants.
+- Fill out our Affiliation Form: We ask for the signature from a Director of Graduate Studies for a PhD program that you’re affiliated with.
 We can obtain the final signature from our Assistant Dean of the Office of Graduate Education.

 - Provide information about you and your research – https://unc.az1.qualtrics.com/jfe/form/SV_0Vz41eUB3OkYhqm

-Once we have the information from the survey link, we can start to add you to our listservs, databases, and website.
+Once we have the information from the survey link, we can start to add you to our listserv and website.

 - Training workshops for implicit bias through the Office of Inclusive Excellence